kariskang/NERRSummerSalinity/README.md

 ## Files:

 ### Data:
+- MonthlySalinity_95-22_Wells_GB_Narg_combined.csv
-- MonthlySalinity_95-22_Wells_GB_Narg_combined.csv - monthly water quality data from Wells, Great Bay, and Narragansett Bay combined into one file after being downloaded as separate csv files from the SWMP widget
+  - monthly water quality data from Wells, Great Bay, and Narragansett Bay combined into one file after being downloaded as separate csv files from the SWMP widget
+- SummerSalinity.csv
-- SummerSalinity.csv - contains only average monthly salinity data from May-Aug of each year from 1996 - 2021 for Wells, Great Bay, and Narragansett Bay; n/a values filtered out
+  - contains only average monthly salinity data from May-Aug of each year from 1996 - 2021 for Wells, Great Bay, and Narragansett Bay; n/a values filtered out

 ### Analysis Documentation
+- Karis_FinalProject.html
-- Karis_FinalProject.html - R Markdown document with step-by-step documentation of all R code for analyses and plots generated
+  - R Markdown document with step-by-step documentation of all R code for analyses and plots generated

 ### Scripts:
+- AvgSal.sh
-- AvgSal.sh #bash shell script for finding the mean salinity across all years for any raw SWMP csv file downloaded from the SWMP widget
+  - bash shell script for finding the mean salinity across all years for any raw SWMP csv file downloaded from the SWMP widget
+- TenYrAvgSal.sh
-- TenYrAvgSal.sh #bash shell script for finding the mean salinity for the past ten years for any raw monthly SWMP csv file downloaded from the SWMP widget
+  - bash shell script for finding the mean salinity for the past ten years for any raw monthly SWMP csv file downloaded from the SWMP widget

 ### Writing:
+- ReadMe
-- ReadMe #Summary of repo purpose and contents
+  - Summary of repo purpose and contents
+- KangFinalPaper
-- KangFinalPaper #written report of background, methods, data analysis, and findings
+  - written report of background, methods, data analysis, and findings